 Why we need your support

 Journalism makes a positive difference to people’s lives.
 It promotes an understanding of complex events.
 It brings people together.
 It opens the door to dialogue and peace-building.
 Through quality journalism, people get the facts and information they can trust.

 Providing reliable and inclusive journalism has never been more difficult.
 Journalists, editors and media owners are learning the hard way that the information revolution, for all its liberating qualities, is a two-edged sword.

-Abusive online communications, fabricated news, and new forms of propaganda, today reinforce problems of political bias, undue corporate influence and conflicts of interests that have always haunted newsrooms.
+Abusive online communications, fabricated news, and new forms of propaganda, today reinforce problems of political bias, undue corporate influence and conflicts of interest that have always haunted newsrooms.
 It is an age when populism is on the march, and the public information sphere is fragmented, intolerant and polarised.

-Ethical Journalism for Democracy
+Ethical journalism for democracy

 What has emerged could signal a full-blown crisis for pluralism and democracy.

-In a world of anxiety made uncertain by terrorism, and divided by social conflict, religion and austerity we need more ethical journalism and independent, fact-based reporting to tell all sides of the story, and to show respect and humanity.
+We need more ethical journalism and independent, fact-based reporting to tell all sides of the story, and to show respect and humanity.